The end of February is the perfect time to jumpstart, reassess, or fine-tune your savings game-plan.

 Why?
 Because money habits can settle in as early as age 7.
 And, sadly, most kids aren’t learning much about money in school.
 That means it’s up to you, and you need to get started.
 Now.

-This year, the team at America Saves Week is promoting 6 saving strategies.
+The team at America Saves Week promotes 6 saving strategies.
 Here’s how you can apply each one to your kids.

 Strategy 1.
 Automate Your Savings